 2021 will come with everyone’s mindset being a fresh start.
 But how would that fresh start happen?
 Luckily, you can make lists for 2021.

 You can make a list of anything.
-You can make a list of things you want to do and try, make a list of places you want to see, make a list of books you want to read, etc. Making a list can also help you stay on track of what you plan to accomplish; basically, a list of New Year resolutions is practically what this is at number 5.
+You can make a list of things you want to do and try, make a list of places you want to see, make a list of books you want to read, etc. Making a list can also help you stay on track with what you plan to accomplish; basically, a list of New Year resolutions is practically what this is at number 5.

 In other words, you could make a bucket list of some sort to be used as a series of tasks you wanted to complete in 2021.
-So whatever it may be: a to-do list, bucket list, things to do daily, even a dream/goal list can be helpful to keep you on track and make the New Year a lot better than the previous year.
+So whatever it may be: a to-do list, bucket list, things to do daily, or even a dream/goal list can be helpful to keep you on track and make the New Year a lot better than the previous year.